bardia-p/Elevator-Simulator/README.txt

 7. Select the project folder.
 8. Once the project folder is open navigate to the "./src/ElevatorSimulator/Simulator.java" file to run the main file and start the program.

+Test Instructions:
+The ElevatorSimulator.Test package has been dedicated to testing.
+The testing framework that was used in this project is JUnit 5.

+For each subsystem there is a dedicated test class to test them separately.
+- FloorTest: testing the floor subsystem alone.
+- ElevatorTest: testing the elevator subsystem alone.
+- SchedulerTest: testing the scheduler subsystem alone.
+- BufferTest: testing the blocking message queue.
+- SimulatorTest: testing the simulator system.

+The ElevatorController was mocked and labeled as "MockElevatorController".
+This allows the ElevatorController to behave synchronously and avoid blocking the tests.

 Expected output of the simulator after running the project with the default test file "elevator_input.csv":
 '''
 SCHEDULER STATE: --------- POLL ---------